spaceinventor/adhdl/docs/projects/ad9265_fmc/index.rst

 Clock scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are 3 ways to configure the clock source for :adi:`AD9265` (some
+There are 3 ways to configure the clock source for :adi:`AD9265`:
-modification maybe necessary).

 - External passive clock (default)
 - Optional active clock path using the :adi:`AD9517`